Razeacc/CopyPasteFiles/LORE_OVERVIEW/Documentation/Firmata_Frontier_Events/OdeToHERFirmata.md

 # Timeline of Events
 ## The Take-Off Carnival
+In Newpoint Village, people have gathered to form a carnival around the new hot air balloon.
+Booths have been constructed around the town, giving it a more "festive" mood as people trade goods everywhere to celebrate the occasion.

 ### Listed Carnival Booths
 This list was written by role players who posted submissions through a google form, hence why the writing styles may differ from booth to booth, and why some containts may or may not be suitable.